Home

 Hi

-My main interest as a scientist is to understand human nature, which is why I studied biology with additional exams in anthropology, psychology, and pedagogics.
-In my research, I have focused on understanding the process of evolution.
-Particularly how this process has shaped our brains.
-I wish to understand the innate tendencies that impact our minds, what consciousness is about, and why we have positive and negative feelings.
-The aim is to gain insight that can be used to improve mental health and happiness.
+My main interest as a scientist is to understand human nature, which is why I studied biology with additional exams in anthropology and psychology.
+In my research, I have focused on explaining the process of evolution, and particularly how this process has shaped our brains.
+I wish to describe the innate tendencies that impact our minds including what consciousness is about.
+I believe this insight can be used to improve mental health, happiness, and society.

 "